Setup

 You can now make changes to the codebase.
 Here are some guidelines:

-- Backend (Go): Changes will require recompilation and restarting the server
+- Server (Go): Changes will require recompilation and restarting the server

-- Frontend (Flutter): Many changes will automatically reload in the browser
+- App (Flutter): Many changes will automatically reload in the browser

 Testing Your Changes